How to Write a Great Father of the Bride Speech (With Wording Ideas)

 Design: Natalie Romine

 "This, without a doubt, is one of the most emotional speeches, so there will surely be many tears," says Fátima Falcon of Momentos Weddings and Events in Cabo San Lucas, Mexico.
-Emotions are sure to run high on the day of your daughter's wedding, which can make it difficult to deliver a heartfelt wedding toast to your daughter and her new spouse.
-We've compiled expert public speaking and wedding speech tips to help you write an authentic, tear-jerker father of the bride speech that's sure to wow everyone in the crowd.
+Emotions are sure to run high on the day of your daughter's wedding, which can make it difficult to deliver a heartfelt father-of-the-bride wedding toast to your daughter and her new spouse.
+We've compiled expert public speaking and father-of-the-bride speech tips to help you write an authentic father-daughter wedding speech that's sure to wow everyone in the crowd.

 1. Start with a welcome greeting.